KallosP/CSC_365_Group_Project/docs/user_stories.md

 If updates to a task fail, users should be prompted to check their network connection or input values and try again.
 ## 10. Task Deleting Failure
 If a task cannot be deleted due to a system error, the user should recieve a notification to try again or contact support if the issue persists.
-## 11. Invalid Transition
+## 11. Tag Duplicate Error
-If the transition of the state of a task happens in an invalid order notify the user that it is an invalid transition.
+If a user attempts to add a tag to a task that already has that tag, the API returns a duplication error, notifying the user the tag is already applied on that task.
-## 12. Dependency Error
+## 12. Task Insert Into Group Error
-If there is an invalid dependency ie. a circular dependency notify the user and suggest a fix for the dependency issue.
+If a task cannot be inserted into a group, an error is returned notifying the user the exact reason why the task could not be added.